imagekit-developer/imagekit-react/README.md

 The SDK provides the `IKUpload` component to upload files to the [ImageKit Media Library](https://docs.imagekit.io/media-library/overview).

-`IKUpload` component accepts the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#request-structure-multipart-form-data) options as props.
+`IKUpload` component accepts the following props.
+These options are better explained in the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#request-structure-multipart-form-data) documentation.

-The SDK provides `IKUpload` component to upload files to the ImageKit Media Library.
-It accepts the `fileName` parameter as a prop.
-The file parameter is provided as input from the user.

 | Prop             | Type | Description                    |
 | :----------------| :----|:----------------------------- |